-"One in 35 women roughly will develop endometrial cancer, but it is often caught early and it responds well to treatment," says Yale Medicine's Gloria Huang, MD, a gynecologic oncologist.
+"Roughly 1 in 35 women will develop endometrial cancer, but it is often caught early and it responds well to treatment," says Yale Medicine's Gloria Huang, MD, a gynecologic oncologist.
 "Once patients are treated, which is usually done very successfully, they worry about uterine cancer returning, but the risk of dying from an obesity-related problem, such as heart disease, is, in fact, much higher for many women."

 What are the symptoms of uterine cancer?

 - Unusual discharge or bleeding that is not related to normal menstruation

 - Difficulty or pain while urinating

 - Frequent urination

 - Pain during sexual intercourse